Live Well Financial: History

-As of May 3, 2019, Live well Financial is shutting down active operations.
-All forward loans and loan applications currently in process with them (without closing documents finalized) are being notified that they are not funding.
-Employment status of employees is unknown at this time.
+As of May 3, 2019, Live Well Financial shut down active operations.
+All forward loans and loan applications in process with them at the time (without closing documents finalized) were notified that they were not funding.
+All 103 employees were abruptly laid off four months before CEO Michael Hild's arrest, and the company was placed under involuntary bankruptcy protection.